VEX prefix: Technical description

 Instructions coded with the VEX prefix can have up to four variable operands (in registers or memory) and one constant operand (immediate value).
 Instructions that need more than three variable operands use immediate operand bits to specify a 4th register operand (IS4 above).
 At most one of the operands can be a memory operand; and at most one of the operands can be an immediate constant of 4 or 8 bits.
 The remaining operands are registers.

 The AVX instruction set is the first instruction set extension to use the VEX coding scheme.
-The AVX instruction set uses VEX prefix only for instructions using the SIMD XMM registers.
+The AVX instruction set uses the VEX prefix only for instructions using the SIMD XMM registers.